 Of the 5000 plus kneelers, only one has been made with five stitches to the inch.
 Clearly one member of the congregation – through failing eyesight or arthritic fingers – could not manage ten stitches to the inch so a kneeler was specifically redesigned.
 Kindness is more than consistency.
 Steeple Aston must be an attractive place to live.

-To see the available range of canvases, go to www.lenhamneedlecraft.com/fabrics.html or to www.mace-and-nairn.freeserve.co.uk.
+To see the available range of canvases, go to www.lenhamneedlecraft.com/fabrics.html or to one of the other SUPPLIERS.
 You will note that all the canvases are measured in stitches to the inch.

-Graph paper in the UK nowadays is printed in millimetres and is therefore useless for your designers.
-But we are rescued by the Americans who still scorn the metre.
+Most graph paper in the UK nowadays is printed in millimetres and is therefore useless for your designers.
+But there is still one site which expensively gives exactly what you need: https://www.amazon.co.uk/Technik-Art-XRG4Z-Cartridge-Graph/dp/B000NM190K .
+Each sheet of paper has space for two kneeler templates.

 Examples for your designers